 Before coming to Moundridge I spent nine years in Douglass working as an administrator in the high school.
 My first two years as the assistant principal and the final seven as the principal.
 In those nine years our staff developed a number positive programs including a student incentive program, a required student portfolio, and a 1:1 student laptop initiative.
 What I learned from being involved in the creation of these programs is the importance of communication with parents and staff and the active involvement of students in their education.

 I have two children.
-My daughter Taylor is a freshman at Emporia State University and my son Garrett is a junior at Moundridge High School.
-My wife, Drenda, teaches 1st Grade at Moundridge Elementary School.
+My daughter Taylor is a sophomore at Emporia State University studying nursing and my son Garrett is a senior at Moundridge High School.
+My wife, Drenda, teaches 2nd Grade at Moundridge Elementary School.
 The Moundridge community and school have been terrific for our family, and we are excited to be a part of both.

 School Finance Articles: